Day 1-New Madrid, Missouri elementary school to Kennett, Missouri American Legion hall 60.5 miles

-Day 2-Campbell Community Center to Paragould, Arkansas Community Center 67.6 miles
+Day 2-Kennett, Missouri American Legion hall to Paragould, Arkansas Community Center 68 miles

-Leaving Campbell we cross the St. Francis River into Arkansas, and in about 15 miles we’ll be at our first rest/water stop for the day in the community of Piggott.
+Leaving Kennett we cross the St. Francis River into Arkansas, and in about 18 miles we’ll be at our first rest/water stop for the day in the community of Piggott.
 Passing by the courthouse square, we’ll soon arrive at the Hemingway-Pfeiffer Museum, operated by Arkansas State University.
-Here, famed writer Ernest Hemingway lived during the late 1920’s and 30’s with his second wife Pauline Pfeiffer, whose family had moved to Piggott in the early 1900’s.
-Hemingway wrote portions of his novel “A Farewell to Arms” in a converted barn/studio.
-RTFL cyclists will be able to tour the home/museum.
+Here, famed writer Ernest Hemingway lived during the late 1920’s with his second wife Pauline Pfeiffer, whose family had moved to Piggott in the early 1900’s.
+Hemingway wrote several short stories as well as portions of his novel “A Farewell to Arms” in a converted barn/studio.
+During rest stop hours, RTFL cyclists will be able to tour the home/museum.

 Also available for tours, the adjacent Karl & Matilda Pfeiffer Museum exhibits a large collection of minerals and was a location for the 1957 Elia Kazan movie, “A Face in the Crowd”, featuring actors Lee Remick, Patricia Neal and Andy Griffith in his first dramatic role.
 The movie premiered in Piggott in May 1957.